AntJanus/WebDevelopment.META/Book/2-Learning/2-first-language.md

 Another interesting point is that startups are not as interested in C# as other languages.
 The only tech company name you can associate with .NET (other than Microsoft) is StackOverflow.
 This means that the average pay for a .NET developer is significantly higher than any other language out there.

 As a sidenote, C# and C# conventions easily translate into App development, Game development, and other types of development unlike Ruby or PHP which are stuck being server-side.
+This may account for the slightly lower average salary (the average includes multiple industries).

 Average salary: $92,000/year